ZMI PowerPack 20K Pro - A worthy successor to the ZMI PowerPack 20000 (QB820)

 - Nintendo Switch Lite: 13 hours of play

 The ZMI PowerPack 20K Pro looks a lot like the ZMI PowerPack 20000 (aka QB820).
 Which has been a favorite power bank of mine.
 I’m happy to say the Pro kept the same enclosure.
 And improved upon the coloring, especially with their logo.
 I’ll be able to tell the two power banks apart at a glance.
-The ports, button, and LED indicators are also the same.
+The ports, buttons, and LED indicators are also the same.
 With the addition of a blue LED, used for trickle charge and USB hub modes.

 The included travel pouch is the same.
 And still fits the power banks and both included USB cables.
 Add a Lightning cable and you’re all set for any phone or device.